3200 Phaethon: Physical characteristics

 Analysis of a mid-infrared spectral emissivity spectrum from the Spitzer Space Telescope showed Phaethon to be linked to the rare Yamato-type (CY) carbonaceous chondrites.
-This link appears speculative and partial.
+This link rules out other carbonaceous meteorite types, although the understanding of the origins of CYs are evolving.
 Further analysis of this spectrum confirmed the presence of Mg-rich olivine, carbonates, and Fe-sulfides.
-These minerals decompose at the temperatures that Phaethon reaches at perihelion, resulting in outgassing, in a process called thermal decomposition.
-It is believed that this process leads to dust ejection and can explain the formation of the Geminid meteor stream.
+Until further studies were done in 2023, it was believed that thermal decomposition and outgassing of these minerals during perihelion led to dust ejection, possibly explaining a faint observed tail and the formation of the Geminid meteor stream.
+However in a 2023 NASA study imaging from the SOHO spacecraft revealed that the material emitted from the asteroid was sodium gas, with filtered images revealing no sign of dust at all.
+This cast doubt on the origin of the Geminids being dust and material cast off from Phaethon during periodic solar perihelions, and instead invited speculation of an ancient breakup event.

 Meteor shower

 Shortly after its discovery, Fred Whipple noted that Phaethon's orbital elements were extremely similar to those of the Geminid meteor shower, indicating that Phaethon was the meteor shower's long-sought parent body.

 Planned flyby

-DESTINY+ spacecraft have a planned flyby over asteroid 3200 Phaethon.
+The DESTINY+ spacecraft's planned flyby over asteroid 3200 Phaethon.

-DESTINY^{+} (Demonstration and Experiment of Space Technology for INterplanetary voYage Phaethon fLyby dUSt science) is a planned mission to fly by 3200 Phaethon, as well as various minor bodies originating from it.
-The spacecraft is being developed by the Japanese space agency JAXA and will demonstrate advanced technologies for future deep space exploration.
+DESTINY^{+} (Demonstration and Experiment of Space Technology for Interplanetary Voyage with Phaethon Flyby and Dust Science) is a planned mission to fly by 3200 Phaethon, as well as various minor bodies originating from it.
+The spacecraft is being developed by Japanese space agency JAXA and will demonstrate advanced technology for future deep space exploration.
 DESTINY^{+} is planned to be launched no earlier than 2028.